midtown-ai/glossary/glossary/m.md

 # Make-A-Video Model

- A state-of-the-art AI system that generates videos from text built by [Meta][Facebook Company].
+ A state-of-the-art AI system that generates videos from text built by [Meta].

  {% pdf "{{site.assets}}/m/make_a_video_model_paper.pdf" %}